 These two vaccines also use a relatively new technology to fight the virus.
-Below is a summary from the CDC describing the technology:
+Below is a summary from the Centers for Disease Control and Prevention (CDC) describing the technology:

 mRNA vaccines are a new type of vaccine to protect against infectious diseases.
 To trigger an immune response, many vaccines put a weakened or inactivated germ into our bodies.
 Not mRNA vaccines.
 Instead, they teach our cells how to make a protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.

 The Centers for Disease Control and Prevention (CDC) recommends that people who have an allergic reaction after the first dose do not receive the second injection.
-Please review CDC recommendations and consult with your physician about your personal situation.
+Review CDC recommendations and consult with your physician about your personal situation.

 I already had COVID-19 or think I did, so should I get the vaccine?
 Do I need to have an antibody test before I get the vaccine?

-At this time, Centers for Disease Control and Prevention is recommending that individuals who previously contracted the COVID-19 virus receive the vaccine.
+At this time, Centers for Disease Control and Prevention recommends that individuals who previously contracted the COVID-19 virus receive the vaccine.
 There is not a need to have your antibodies checked prior to receiving the vaccine.

 Should I get the vaccine if I am sick with COVID-19?

 The Centers for Disease Control and Prevention recommends that individuals who are currently infected with COVID-19 should wait to get vaccinated until after your illness has resolved and after you have met the criteria to return to normal activity.

 Vaccination of persons with known current SARS-CoV-2 infection should be deferred until the person has recovered from the acute illness (if the person had symptoms) and criteria have been met for them to discontinue isolation.